ksamuel/Python-regex-tester/README.rst

 - the `Blueprint CSS`_ framework
 - the jQuery_ javascript framework

-All of them are already provided, the whole things is less than 500 ko.
+But all of them are already provided, the whole thing being less than 500 ko.

 What it lacks